nel417/gRPC-server-client/README.md

 # grpc server

-chat style app to learn the basics of grpc
+chat style app to learn the basics of grpc.
 ## Installation

 Please make sure you have the protoc buffer installed in your $GOPATH